dunstontc/learn-go/code/Kernighan/tgpl/notes/01-Tutorial.md

 ![Figure 1.1](https://raw.githubusercontent.com/dunstontc/learn-go/master/code/Kernighan/tgpl/assets/fig1.1.png)

 There are several new constructs in this code, including `const` declarations, struct types, and composite literals.
-Unlike most of our examples, this one also involves floating-point com- putations.
-We'll discuss these topics only briefly here, pushing most details off to later chap- ters, since the primary goal right now is to give you an idea of what Go looks like and the kinds of things that can be done easily with the language and its libraries.
+Unlike most of our examples, this one also involves floating-point computations.
+We'll discuss these topics only briefly here, pushing most details off to later chapters, since the primary goal right now is to give you an idea of what Go looks like and the kinds of things that can be done easily with the language and its libraries.
 ```go
 // gopl.io/ch1/lissajous
 package main